Hierarchical Network Design

 On the other hand, a person’s address represents their physical location, which can change over time.
 Similarly, in networking, the IP address is used to designate the logical location of a host on a network.
 Unlike the MAC address, the IP address is assigned logically and can be changed as needed.
 Network administrators assign IP addresses based on the host’s current location within the network, much like a person’s address changes when they move to a new place.

-IP addresses consist of two main parts: the network portion and the host portion.
+IP addresses have two main parts: the network and host portions.
 The network portion of the IP address is the same for all hosts within the same local network, just as the general location (city or street) in a person’s address remains the same for all houses in a neighborhood.
 The host portion of the IP address is unique to each device within that local network, allowing specific identification of individual hosts within the same network.

 Both MAC and IP addresses are essential for a computer to communicate within a hierarchical network.
 The MAC address serves as a constant, physical identifier, similar to a person’s name, while the IP address represents the logical network location, similar to a person’s address.
 Just as both a person’s name and address are necessary to send a letter, both MAC and IP addresses are required for effective communication on a network.